 - Crunchy texture only

-3. Three Dog Bakery Lick’n Crunch Dessert Favorites Variety Pack
+3. Three Dog Bakery Lick’n Crunch Dessert Favorites Pack

-- Baked in the USA for quality assurance
+- Baked in the USA: Ensures quality and freshness

 - Multiple dessert flavors